cjl7/rftw/README.md

 This is the high level idea on what the project is going to achieve.
-Per definition this is not a technical description, but rather an idea, vision in plain English (or whatever language you speek).
+Per definition this is not a technical description, but rather an idea, vision in plain English (or whatever language you speak).

 It can be as simple as _I'm going to fly to the moon_